nus-CS3219/RabbitMQ-Tutorial/README.md

 1. Stop the consumer if it's running but ensure the producer is running.
 2. Without the consumer running, send multiple messages to RabbitMQ.
 3. After the messages are sent, stop the producer.
-4. Now, start the consumer by running `node consumer.js` in a separate terminal.
+4. Now, start the consumer by running `node consumer.js`.
 5. Observe the output in the consumer terminal.

 You should see all the messages that were sent by the producer before the consumer started, demonstrating the asynchronous nature of message queues.
 Messages are persisted in the queue until they are consumed, regardless of whether the consumer is running when they are sent or the producer is running when they are delivered.